AntoineLep/ftx_algotrading/README.md

 ## Credits

-If you're making too much money out of this trading bot and feel like you have to give me back some love, do not hesitate to give your feedback or to share some of your profit at my ETH address:
+If you like this tool or if you're making too much money out of it, don't hesitate to give your feedback.
+You can share some of your profit at my Ethereum address as well: `0xb27daa27010fc68A69b6361CCAECCE14aBEea4A8`
-`0xb27daa27010fc68A69b6361CCAECCE14aBEea4A8`

 Issues and PR are welcome